mjajalo/myApp-uwp/Readme.md

--PDF viewer app made using Universal Windows Platform (UWP) using PDFTron's UWP SDK.
--Restore the nuget packages and build using visual studio to run the application.
+PDF viewer app made using Universal Windows Platform (UWP) using PDFTron's UWP SDK.
+Allows the ability to view PDF and office documents (word, excel, and powerpoint).
+Alows uses PDFTron's toolkit for text selection features.
+To run the project restore the nuget packages and build using visual studio.
-Features:
-  -View PDF, and office documents (word, excel, and powerpoint) documents.
-  -PDFTron's toolkit for text selection features.